 10. Manchego Cheese

-11. Gambas Ajillo
+11. Gambas al Ajillo

 The main ingredients, of course, are shrimp, garlic and olive oil, and most recipes include dry sherry, sweet Spanish paprika, fresh lemon juice and parsley.
 It’s irresistibly good.

-In Catalonia, Valencia, Murcia and Aragón there is a dish called Escalivada that is made up of smoky grilled vegetables, like eggplant, red bell peppers and onions.
+In Catalonia, Valencia, Murcia and Aragón there is a dish called Escalivada that is made with smoky grilled vegetables, like eggplant, red bell peppers and onions.
 The grilled vegetables are laid out flat on the plate and covered with olive oil and salt.
 They are perfect all by themselves, but are usually served as a side dish.

 14. Tarta de Santiago

 Tarta de Santiago is a typical cake dessert in Galicia.
 It’s made with almond flour, eggs and sugar.
 The dense, but moist, cake is then sprinkled with powdered sugar and served for dessert with coffee.
 It’s sweet, but not overwhelming.
-The almond gives a lovely aroma and taste to the cake.

 15. Pementos de Padrón

 If you’ve been eating in Spain for a while, you already know that Spaniards don’t really like spicy food.
 It’s a bit strange to see them always snacking on these little blistered peppers from Padrón, a municipality in the province of A Coruña in Galicia.

-The crema is very light and only slightly sweet and the top crust is a very thin layer of carmelized sugar, which adds the perfect amount of sweetness to the dessert without overwhelming it.
+The crema is very light and only slightly sweet and the top crust is a very thin layer of caramelized sugar, which adds the perfect amount of sweetness to the dessert without overwhelming it.

 If I missed your favorite one, let me know in the comments and I’ll add it on!

 Laura Lynch, creator and writer of Savored Journeys, is an avid world traveler, certified wine expert, and international food specialist.
-She has written about travel and food for over 20 years and has visited 70+ countries.
+She has written about travel and food for over 20 years and has visited over 75 countries.